Images of Spider Angioma (7)

 Spider angiomas occur in both children and adults.
-Children of all races can develop spider angiomas, but they are more apparent in lighter-skinned individuals.
+Children of all races / ethnicities can develop spider angiomas, but they are more apparent in lighter skin colors.
 Girls and boys seem to be equally affected.

 It is estimated that up to 50% of children may develop a spider angioma at some point during childhood.